lynnliu030/berkeley-os-prelim/communication/README.md

 **Cons**: synchronization overhead

 ## RPC: an abstraction for communication
+What is RPC?
-Just a PL abstraction, create wrappers so calling a function on another machine just feels like calling a local function.
-The stub function removes the pain of packing function arguments and results into messages by automating it.
-This also systems to communicate across multiple languages.
+* Just a PL abstraction, create wrappers so calling a function on another machine just feels like calling a local function.
+* The _stub function_ removes the pain of packing function arguments and results into messages by automating it.
+* This also systems to communicate across multiple languages.
 Protobuf is an example of a serialization/deserialization format across languages.

 LRPC deals with making RPC lightweight.
 Active Messages offers an alternative model where message handlers are triggered to initiate computation.